 Our surface mines in Mapleton Depot use natural gas, fuel oil and electricity to produce whole grain silica through hard rock mining.
-The reserves are part of the Oriskany Sandstone Formation in central Pennsylvania.
-The facility is located approximately 40 miles northwest of Harrisburg and is accessible by major highways including U.S. Interstates 99, 80 and 76.
+The reserves are part of the Ridgeley (sometimes called the Oriskany) Sandstone Formation in central Pennsylvania.
+The facility is located approximately 40 miles northwest of Harrisburg and is accessible by major highways including U.S. Interstates 99, 80 and 76 and U.S. Routes 22 and 322.
 Once the product is appropriately processed, it is packaged in bulk and shipped either by rail by Norfolk Southern Corporation or by truck.

 We acquired the Mapleton Depot facility in 1987 by merger with the Pennsylvania Glass Sand Corporation, which had historically used the property to produce whole grain silica for customers in industrial and specialty products end markets.
 Since acquiring the facility, we have renovated and upgraded its production capabilities to enable it to produce multiple products through various processing methods, including hydraulic sizing, fluid bed drying, scalping and a low iron circuit.
 These production techniques allow the Mapleton Depot facility to meet a wide variety of focused specifications on product composition from customers.
-As such, the Mapleton Depot facility services multiple end markets, such as glass, specialty glass, building products and recreation
+As such, the Mapleton Depot facility services multiple end markets, such as glass, specialty glass, building products, recreation, and oil and gas proppants.